WebizenAI/devdocs/GuideForDevelopers.md

 Now therefore; A summary of now; is thereby provided,

 ## Development Components

+There general area for notes is in the [[DevNotesWebizen2.5]] section. note again also; the [[WebizenDiscord]] is probably one of the best places to start if you're interested in helping to get this stuff done.
+These dev-docs are constantly being updated, and at some stage i'll likely start a completely new implementation.

+### General concepts

+#### TailScale based Networking
+The ability to build web-servers (https) that works on desktop/laptop computers requires some sort of VPN like technology - in this case we're leveraging a wireguard based solution that's built primarily by Tailscale.
+The libraries are in GoLang and open-source with the exception of the UI.

+The tailscale tools are instrumental to facilitating the networking requirements, which in-turn require TLS certificate issuance.
+This library (via headscale) is then modified to support [[WebizenID-TLS]] (and likely also [[WebID-TLS]]).

+###### Problem 1.
+there are various packages that are all integrated with TLS or other AUTH related systems; they need to be integrated / harmonised.

+### WebHost - Caddy?

+Alot of the componts have some sort of web-server function built into them.
+Nonetheless, there are a few Caddy - tailscale implementations, whereby part of the benefit is that Caddy has been set-up to grab the TLS certificate from the Tailscale code; and is then able to be set-up to function as a reverse proxy, etc.

+Its configured via json files.

+#### RWW based 'server interface'

+The concept of RWW has various names, and the webizen systems are not the same as any of them; but, it is very similar.
+Effectively, there's an RDF based back-end, that HTML/JS/CSS apps (historically using the RDFlib.js libraries or similar) used in addition to [[WebID-TLS]] or [[WebID-OIDC]] to support AUTH and then via [[Web Access Control (WAC)]] - ACLs.
+This basic logic remains, however the ontologies are being changed; and there is a great deal of consideration going into whether and/or how, an API can be provided for Apps, in a way that depends upon a JSON based datafeed rather than more complex RDF based alternatives.

+#### General Implication
+There's basically an RWW based HTTP interface that's supporting ACLd CRUD.

+I think, fundamentally, the general implication is that the the APIs built to support webizen apps are effectively developed from the foundational structures provided by the older RWW based works.
+Whilst these systems generally support various [[SemanticWeb]] based interfaces; there's alot of changes / modifications / new functionality and related considerations being made via the webizen tech stack works.

+these changes start to become far more significant at latter stages when the AI models become part of the stack; and in-turn, available to use via the local webizen app api.

+###### Problem 2
+The AUTH logic needs to be defined; which in-turn depends upon the ontological designs, that also need to be implemented.
+Apps cannot be made until after there's a server thing that the apps are able to use to function.

+###### Problem 3
+The general distinction between 'personal' and 'social' isn't as clearly defined as i would like to ensure via engineering choices, which may well be considered 'overkill' by many.

+As the saying goes - IDGAF.

+For reasons that have legal considerations / implications; and otherwise, i think its very important to distinguish between the information / data, that's shared in some way shape or form with at least 1 other agent; and information / data that's stored that is entirely private.
+Whilst it is understandably going to be the case that most information produced by persons will in-turn be shared with someone else (on defined terms, etc.); the ability to ensure that there is a seperate component that deals with the stuff that isn't, seems enormously important to support the [[SafetyProtocols]] and in-particular therein; the [[FreedomOfThought]].

 1. "Church & State" App/Database basics
 	the terms 'church' and 'state' can be otherwise defined; for example,